 Backed by a committed board of directors representing a diverse cross section of government, public and private organizations, law enforcement, community leaders, and activists, The Hear Foundation seeks to fill these gaps, with the goal of creating a safe and thriving Pittsburgh for all.

-Leading always with its core value of listening and learning from one another, The Hear Foundation will convene events and implement initiatives that facilitate police-community collaboration around three pillar areas: gun violence reduction, trauma, and workforce development.
+Leading always with its core value of listening and learning from one another, The Hear Foundation convenes events and implements initiatives that facilitate police-community collaboration around three pillar areas: gun violence reduction, trauma, and workforce development.

-Events will draw on local practitioners, police, community leaders, policymakers, and national experts to discuss constructive, actionable solutions; explore best practices; and enable the process of building trust and connection.
-Once consensus is reached around strategies that are the most urgent and appropriate for Pittsburgh, The Hear Foundation will pursue grantmaking to support local projects that address one or more of these pillar areas.
+Events draw on local practitioners, police, community leaders, policymakers, and national experts to discuss constructive, actionable solutions; explore best practices; and enable the process of building trust and connection.
+Once consensus is reached around strategies that are the most urgent and appropriate for Pittsburgh, The Hear Foundation pursues grantmaking to support local projects that address one or more of these pillar areas.

-The Hear Foundation is supported by the Buhl Foundation, the Elsie H. Hillman Foundation, The Forbes Funds, Heal America, Jones Day, and the Richard King Mellon Foundation, with fiscal sponsorship provided by the POISE Foundation.
+The Hear Foundation is supported by the Allegheny Foundation, the Buhl Foundation, the Elsie H. Hillman Foundation, The Forbes Funds, Heal America, Jones Day, the Jones Day Foundation, and the Richard King Mellon Foundation, with fiscal sponsorship provided by the POISE Foundation.